geekiam/blog/content/posts/are-all-systems-broken.md

 * I am not a human capital resource
 * I am not an employee

-The only thing identify as would be as a *Sovereign Individual*.
+The only thing I truly identify as would be a *Sovereign Individual*.
+Everything else is just a label, a construct to indicate that you are owned by the system and exploited by the system.

 ![education](/images/education.jpg){.inline.m-0.bg-primary-800}